Reading time: 3 minutes

 If you’re travelling interstate, it’s well worth taking your SA Seniors Card, as most participating businesses will accept Seniors Cards issued by other states and territories.

 In most states and territories, you can also access the concessional public transport fares offered to their seniors if you present the Seniors Card issued by your home state.
-For example, interstate Seniors Card holders visiting the ACT can show their card or apply for an Interstate Seniors MyWay Card to receive similar concession fares to ACT seniors.
+For example, if you are visiting the ACT, you can show your card and apply for an Interstate Seniors MyWay Card to receive similar concession fares to ACT seniors.

 Travelling overseas?
 Pack your Seniors Card